Key biotechnology trends, a mid-year update

 III.
 Bioprinting and tissue engineering

-Bioprinting and tissue engineering are emerging fields that create complex tissue structures using 3D printing technologies.
-These advancements have significant implications for regenerative medicine and organ transplantation.
-Here’s how the bioprinting market is performing at the moment (see Fig.11).3D bioprinting market size in USD billion Figure 11.
-3D bioprinting market size in USD billion
+Bioprinting and tissue engineering are emerging fields that create complex tissue structures using 3D printing technologies, with significant implications for human health, regenerative medicine, and organ transplantation (see Fig.11).

 Essentially, bioprinting is all about these two aspects:

 • Tissue fabrication.
-Bioprinting uses bio-inks composed of living cells to create tissue structures layer by layer.
+Bioprinting uses bio-inks and biomaterial scaffolds composed of living cells to create tissue structures layer by layer.
 This technology has been used to make skin grafts for burn victims and is being developed for more complex organs.

 • Regenerative medicine.
 Tissue engineering seeks to regenerate damaged tissues and organs, providing potential treatments for conditions like heart disease and spinal cord injuries.